Every mother knows a placenta goes hand in hand with pregnancy.

-Though your baby’s lungs are developing and are often fully developed before birth, your placenta provides 100% of baby’s oxygen needs.
+While your baby’s lungs are developing, your placenta provides 100% of her oxygen needs.

-Just as your body provides oxygen to all of your organs and tissues via the blood stream, your body sends oxygen to your baby.
+Just as your body provides oxygen to all of your organs and tissues via the bloodstream, it also oxygenate your baby’s blood too.

 So when you breathe, you’re breathing for baby too.
-More of a reason to take nice, deep breaths!
+Even more of a reason to take nice, deep breaths.

-It’s very easy to think of the placenta as a mother’s organ, but it’s actually created from both parents.
+It’s very easy to think of the placenta as one of the mother’s organs, but it’s actually created from both parents.

-One sperm, one egg and you have everything necessary to grow and nourish a human!
+One sperm, plus one egg, and you have everything necessary to grow and nourish a whole new human being.